-The Voskhod is a Soviet camera with manual and semi-automatic exposure settings, produced from 1964 to 1968 at the Leningrad Optical-Mechanical Association (LOMO).
+Voskhod is a Soviet camera with manual and semi-automatic exposure settings, produced from 1964 to 1968 at the Leningrad Optical-Mechanical Association (LOMO).

-The camera is made of die-cast aluminum with an opening back cover.
+The Voskhod camera is made of die-cast aluminum with an opening back cover.
 Appearance is just beautiful.
-The team of Sovietcameras.org believes that Voskhod is one of the most stylish cameras created in the USSR.
+The team of Sovietcameras.org believes Voskhod is one of the most stylish cameras created in the USSR.
 The camera is designed for 35mm film with a frame size of 24x36mm.

 The Voskhod camera was equipped with a non-removable Triplet T-48 2.8/45 lens.
 For the triplet scheme, an aperture of 2.8 is very good, and this was achieved by the presence of lanthanum glasses in the lens.

-Like most cameras manufactured by LOMO, this camera has a central shutter with speeds of 1/2, 1/4, 1/8, 1/15, 1/30, 1/60, 1/125, 1/250 and B. This set of shutter speeds is enough for comfortable shooting in almost any environment.
+Like most cameras manufactured by LOMO, this camera has a leaf shutter with shutter speeds of 1/2, 1/4, 1/8, 1/15, 1/30, 1/60, 1/125, 1/250, and B. This set of shutter speeds is enough for comfortable shooting in almost any environment.

-The Voskhod is a positive example of the Soviet industry.
+The Voskhod camera is a positive example of the Soviet industry.
 The camera looks great and works just as well.
-It is nice to hold in your hands and take pictures.
+It is nice to hold it in your hands and take pictures.
 A fairly good aperture of the lens, combined with a good set of shutter speeds, allows you to comfortably take photos in almost any circumstances.

 And most importantly, this camera is interesting not only as a collectible exhibit but as a real film camera for taking photos.
 But the only problem is to find this camera in good condition and at a reasonable price.